zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 {% endhint %}

 {% hint style="info" %}
-All ZenML pipelines runs are executed using docker containers within the VMs provisioned by the orchestrator.
+All ZenML pipeline runs are executed using docker containers within the VMs provisioned by the orchestrator.
-For that reason, you may need to configure you pipeline settings with `docker_run_args=["--gpus=all"]` to enable GPU support in the docker container.
+For that reason, you may need to configure your pipeline settings with `docker_run_args=["--gpus=all"]` to enable GPU support in the Docker container.
 {% endhint %}

 {% hint style="info" %}